pitluga/subcontractor/README.md

+### Notice

+I'm looking for a new maintainer for this project.
+I have not been a good steward and it seems to be useful to people.
+Any takers?

 ### Overview

 [Foreman](https://github.com/ddollar/foreman) is a gem released by Heroku that allows you to easily manage multiple processes with a Procfile.
 It ensures all processes launch successfully, colorizes output, and allows you to kill all processes with a simple CTL+C. It's simple and elegant.